 You'll be assessed via project work and essays, individual and group design practice and a final major show and dissertation.

 In addition to the University's standard entry requirements, you should have:

-If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Fashion and Textiles Extended Degree or the Art and Design Extended Degree (with Foundation Year).
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Textiles (including foundation year) BA (Hons) or the Art and Design Extended Degree (with Foundation Year).